safespring/web/content/blogg/2025/2025-12-run-llm-in-safespring-container-platform.md

 ---
-title: "A step-by-step guide to running a GPU-accelerated local LLM on Safespring"
+title: "Run a local LLM on Safespring GPU infrastructure"
+metatitle: "Run a local LLM with Ollama on Safespring GPU instances"
+intro: "Set up NVIDIA drivers, Ollama and Open-WebUI on an Ubuntu GPU instance in Safespring to run a local LLM with browser access and full data control."
+sidebarlinkname: "Explore AI and GPU"
+sidebarlinkurl: "/en/services/machine-learning-ai-gpu-resources/"
+sidebarlinkname2: "Book demo"
+sidebarlinkurl2: "/en/contact/"
 date: 2025-12-16
-intro: "Install NVIDIA server drivers and Ollama on Ubuntu 24.04, then add Open-WebUI to run a local LLM with a browser chat interface."
 draft: false
 tags: ["container"]
 showthedate: true